TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-07-08-how-to-scope-your-php-tool-in-10-steps.md

 * https://github.com/symplify/monorepo-builder

-## 7. Push Scoped Project to Developer Repository
+## 7. Push Scoped Project to Release Repository

 The same way we push commits to our repository, we will push scoped code to the remote scoped repository: